hieunqdev/hieunqdev/README.md

 <!-- <img src="images/cover_profile.jpg" height="518px"> -->

-Software Developer with almost 2 years of working experience in IT.
+Software Developer with more than 2 years of working experience in IT.
 My goal is to become Senior Developer in 3 years, after 5 years becoming Tech Lead.

 𝗛𝗮𝗿𝗱 𝘀𝗸𝗶𝗹𝗹𝘀:
 - C#, Entity Framework, ASP.NET Core MVC, Web API